safaris since 1995

 How to get there

 The safari starts and finishes at Kigali Airport in Kigali, capital of Rwanda.
-You’ll drive from Kigali through the Rwandan countryside to Ruhengeri at the foot of the Virungas to experience both primate treks before returning once again to Kigali.
+You’ll drive from Kigali through the Rwandan countryside to Ruhengeri at the foot of the Virungas to experience both your gorilla trek before returning once again to Kigali.

-Flight connections are available to Rwanda from within Africa and from Europe.
+Flight connections are available to Rwanda from within Africa, and from Europe, India and China.
 Speak to us if you require assistance with arranging your flights to Rwanda.

 Gorillas and so much more including chimpanzees and incredible bird life in the lush Nyungwe Forest, Lake Kivu and Parc des National Virunga